Home Business Business rates Non-domestic (business) rates

 • have an equal opportunities policy in place

-For any sports club in North Ayrshire to be considered for rate relief it must:
+For a sports club in North Ayrshire to be considered for rate relief it must:

 • have an equal opportunities policy in place